Skip to main content

 poktrolld keys add gateway-1

-Copy the mnemonic that's printed to the screen to the GATEWAY_MNEMONIC variable in your .env file.
+Copy the outputted address to the GATEWAY_ADDR variable in your .env file:

 Make sure to: